Captivity of Mangalorean Catholics at Seringapatam

-The Captivity of Mangalorean Catholics at Seringapatam (1784–1799) was a 15-year imprisonment of Mangalorean Catholics and other Christians at Seringapatam, in the Carnataca region of India by Tippu Sultan, the de facto ruler of the Kingdom of Mysore.
-Estimates of the number of captives range from 30,000 to 80,000, but the generally accepted figure is 60,000, as stated by Tipu in the Sultan-ul-Tawarikh.
+The Captivity of Mangalorean Catholics at Seringapatam (1784–1799) was a 15-year-long imprisonment of Mangalorean Catholics and other Christians at Seringapatam, in the Carnataca region of India by Tippu Sultan; who was the de facto ruler of the Kingdom of Mysore following its usurpation.
+Estimates of the number of captives range from 30,000 to 80,000, but the generally accepted figure is 60,000, as stated by Tippu himself in the Sultan-ul-Tawarikh.
 The captivity was the most disconsolate period in the community's history.

-The Mangalorean Catholic community in Mangalore flourished during the regime of Tipu's father, Hyder Ali.
-Soon after Tipu inherited the territory in January 1784, he issued orders to seize the Christians in Canara, confiscate their estates, and deport them to Seringapatam.
+The Catholic Christians of Mangalore flourished during the regime of Tipu's father, Hyder Ali.
+Soon after Tipu inherited the territory in January 1784, he issued orders to seize the Christian community in Canara, confiscate their estates & deport them to Seringapatam.
 His orders were carried out on 24 February 1784.
-Twenty thousand Christians died during the journey from South Canara to Seringapatam.
+Mangalorean churches were demolished and the stones were used to build the Sultan Battery.
+About twenty thousand Christians died during the difficult journey, from South Canara to Seringapatam.
 The Christians of Canara suffered extreme hardships, torture, and executions.
-Many converted in captivity to Sunni Islam as practiced by the Ottoman Caliphate, whose approval and assistance was sought by Tippu Sultan.
-The captivity brought the once flourishing Christian community in Mangalore close to extermination.
-It ended when Tippu was killed on 4 May 1799 at the Siege of Seringapatam, led by the English East India Company and its Indian allies.
-Of the 60,000–80,000 Christians taken captive, only 15,000–20,000 both survived and retained their original faith.
+Many converted in captivity to Sunni Islam, the official religion of the Ottoman Caliphate, whose approval and assistance was sought by Tippu Sultan.
+The captivity brought the once flourishing Christian community of Mangalore close to extermination.
+The captivity ended when Tippu died on 4 May 1799, at the Siege of Seringapatam, led by the English East India Company and its allies; such as the Nizam of Hyderabad.
+Of the 60,000–80,000 Christians taken captive, only 15,000–20,000 both survived and retained their original Catholic Christian faith.
 The captivity left an impact on the literature of Mangalorean Catholics.
 The bi-centennial anniversary of the Christians' release from captivity was commemorated across the South Canara area on 4 May, 1999.